Quickstart: BasicsDate: 2022-02-18

 2 Operating system

 If you already have macOS or Linux on your laptop, you can skip this section.

-Since I am not familiar with programming on Windows, and have run into numerous issues in the past while trying to help students develop software on their Windows machines, I now ask students who don’t have a macOS or Linux laptop to install Ubuntu on their laptop in a dual-booting setup.
-Ubuntu is a popular, relatively user-friendly flavor of Linux that I recommend for people who are new to Linux.
-Follow the instructions here to install Ubuntu.
+Since I am not familiar with programming on Windows, and have run into numerous issues in the past while trying to help students develop software on their Windows machines, I now ask students who don’t have a macOS or Linux laptop to install a Linux distribution on their laptop using Windows Subsystem for Linux (WSL).
+Follow the instructions here to install WSL.